hkulkarni/ellie_grid/README.md

 Currently when you update a medication, you have to refresh the page to see that your changes have been saved.

+## More robust input validations

+Currently the only input validation is making sure neither the time nor medication name is blank.
+Add more validation or a date picker to force user to provide valid input.

 ## Testing

 Determine the best testing framework for front end tests (Jasmine/Karma?).